bisnad/MotionAnalysis/MocapAnalysis/README.md

 ![analysis_screenshot](./data/media/analysis_screenshot.png)

+Figure 1: Screenshot of the C++-based Motion Analysis tool.
+In this screenshot, the tool shows plots for all joints the motion jerk as time series, with each spatial component depicted in a separate plot.

 ## Summary

 This C++-based tool provides a set of algorithms for analysing motion capture recordings in real-time.
 The following analysis functions are provided: positional and rotational derivatives (velocity, acceleration, and jerk) and Laban Effort Factors (Flow, Time,  Space, Weight).
 The software receives motion capture data via [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) and sends the analysis results also via [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control).